Charles Debbasch: Personal life

 Charles Debbasch was born in Tunisia to a European family which resettled in Aix-en-Provence at independence.
 He studied at the Lycée Carnot in Tunis.

 He was married twice, and is now a widower.
 He is father of five children, including the rector of the Académie de Lyon Roland Debbasch.

 Debbasch appeared to Patricia Allémonière, a journalist at TF1 who interviewed him in Togo, as a "man of the old sort of France, a little worn, bruised by the ostracism which he feels victim of in Paris."
 His excellent manners did not prevent him from being mischievous, even prone to school-boy puns and jokes.

-Finally, in what bordered on an affectation, Charles Debbasch very openly loved animals – Vincent Hugeux who encountered him in Kara reports his lover for the parakeet of the city's best hotel (Debbasch also mentioned the bird in the title of his 2006 book: La succession d'Eyadema : le perroquet de Kara).
-During the Vasarely affair, articles dedicated to Charles Debbasch regularly mentioned his Yorkshire terrier Love, which he would carry under his arm when he encountered photo-journalists or cameramen, and later he wrote a book in tribute: Un amour de Love.
+Charles Debbasch very openly loved animals – Vincent Hugeux who encountered him in Kara reports his lover for the parakeet of the city's best hotel (Debbasch also mentioned the bird in the title of his 2006 book: La succession d'Eyadema : le perroquet de Kara).
+During the Vasarely affair, articles dedicated to Charles Debbasch regularly mentioned his Yorkshire Terrier Love, which he would carry under his arm when he encountered photo-journalists or cameramen, and later he wrote a book in tribute: Un amour de Love.
 Cinq ans avec mon yorkshire préféré.